-- 1. Study of mitosis - 2.
-Study of meiosis. - 3.
+- 1. Interspecific study of mitosis in Alliumcepa and Alliumsativum - 2.
+Interspecific study of meiosis. - 3.
 To Study the effect of mutagens on germination, seedling growth and on mitosis. - 4.
 Mendelism problem: one factor & two factor with examples. - 5.
 Problems on non-Mendelian genetics. - 6.
 Problem on gene mapping. - 7.
-Problems on Linkage. - 8.
+Problems on Linkage and crossing over. - 8.
 Study of adaptation in Drosophila by biotic/abiotic effect. - 9.
 Spontaneous mutation: Fluctuation test StrR. - 10.
 Spontaneous mutation: Replica plate method-StrR